 And if living things developed through random evolutionary processes, as Darwin taught, the mechanism for development must have been the natural selection, survival of the fit and extinction of the weak.
 But order that is beautiful can’t arise as an accident out of nowhere.
 The theory of evolution is based on survival usefulness, on toughness not on delicate planned beauty.

 Darwin can’t explain either the origin of the survival of a delicate flower or the beauty of a bird’s feathers.
-In Darwin’s world, we should be surrounded by life that is fierce, ugly and strong.
+In Darwin’s world, we should be surrounded by life that is fierce, distorted, ugly and unplanned.

 Intelligent design and specifically beauty in nature gives us: not merely a falsifying of chance mechanisms, but the clear fingerprints of a designer.
 It shows the aesthetic mind of an artist; it gives evidence that creation is the result of a thinking entity.